Rodger Kamenetz

 Rodger Kamenetz (born 1950) is an American poet and author best known for The Jew in the Lotus (1994), an account of the historic dialogue between rabbis and the XIV Dalai Lama.
 His poetry explores the Jewish experience and in recent years, dream consciousness.
-Since 2003 he's been instrumental in developing Natural Dreamwork, a practice that focuses on the sacred encounters in dreams.
+Since 2003 he has been instrumental in developing Natural Dreamwork, a practice that focuses on the sacred encounters in dreams.